-- (5) Subject I (the master's degree subject) may be a school subject, profession-orientated pedagogy or special needs education.
-Students who elect a school subject as their master's degree subject may opt to specialise in subject didactics or initial education.
-If the student has elected to specialise in subject didactics, the school subject should make up 90 credits in Years 4-5, alternatively supplemented by credits in pedagogy and special needs education.
-If the student has opted to specialise in initial education, the school subject together with pedagogy and/or special needs education should form part of the master specialisation giving 90 credits.
-Master specialisation in initial education may also include topics from the other school subjects forming part of the programme.
+(4) Subject I (the master's degree subject) may be a school subject, profession-orientated pedagogy or special needs education.
+If the student has elected to specialise in a school subject, the subject should make up 90 credits in Years 4-5, alternatively supplemented by credits in pedagogy and special needs education.
 The compulsory subject pedagogy and pupil-related skills in Years 4-5 is additional to any pedagogical topics forming part of the master specialisation.
 If the student has chosen pedagogy or special needs education as the master's degree subject, this should be linked to school subjects.
-In the fourth or fifth year of study the student must elect 30 credits in a school subject, building on the 60 credits obtained in the subject in Years 1-3. - (6) In the third year of study the students should write a profession-orientated R&D paper combining a school subject and the subject pedagogy and pupil-related skills.
-The students must pass this assignment before commencing their master thesis. - (7) The master thesis should make up at least 30 credits.
+In the fourth or fifth year of study the student may elect to take 30 credits in a school subject, building on the 60 credits obtained in the subject in Years 1-3.

+(5) In the third year of study the students should write a profession-orientated R&D paper combining a school subject and the subject pedagogy and pupil-related skills.
+The students must pass this assignment before commencing their master thesis.

+(6) The master thesis should make up at least 30 credits.
 It should be profession-orientated and practice-based.
 Master theses in school subjects should be firmly rooted in the subject and subject didactics and may also include elements from pedagogy and special needs education.
-Master theses in initial education should be firmly rooted in a school subject, subject didactics and pedagogy and/or special needs education.
-Master theses in pedagogy or special needs education should be linked to a school subject. - (8) In order to strengthen teacher competencies in a multicultural and multifaith society, knowledge of religion, philosophy of life and ethics should make up a module equivalent to 15 credits integrated with the subject pedagogy and pupil-related skills. - (9) The practice placement should comprise at least 110 days of supervised, varied and assessed practice.
-105 days should be taken in primary/lower secondary schools, while five days should emphasise the transition between kindergarten and school and may therefore take place in kindergarten.
+Master theses in pedagogy or special needs education should be linked to a school subject.

+(7) In order to strengthen teacher competencies in a multicultural and multifaith society, knowledge of religion, philosophy and ethics should make up a module equivalent to 15 credits integrated with the subject pedagogy and pupil-related skills .

+(8) The practice placement should comprise at least 110 days of supervised, varied and assessed practice.
+At least 105 days should be spent in primary/lower secondary schools.
+Up to 5 days may be spent in upper secondary schools, focusing on the transition between stages.
 The practice placement should be spread over at least four years with at least 80 days during the first three years and at least 30 days during the last two years.
 A minimum of five additional days of structured observation in primary/lower secondary should take place at an early stage of the programme.
 The practice placement should be an integrated element in all subjects forming part of the programme.
-The practice period should be spread across different stages of Years 1-7, it should be adapted to the students' chosen subjects, and it should help the students develop the ability to reflect on and develop their teaching practices.
+The practice period should be spread across different stages of Years 5-10 in primary/lower secondary, it should be adapted to the students' chosen subjects, and it should help the students develop the ability to reflect on and develop their teaching practices.
 There should be progression in the practice placement, from observation and analysis at the start of the programme to taking a research perspective and further developing research and experience-based teaching practices in the latter part of the programme.